pingcap/docs-tidb-operator/en/deploy-heterogeneous-tidb-cluster.md

 ## Deploy a heterogeneous cluster

-A heterogeneous cluster is a differentiated instance node for an existing TiDB cluster.
+A heterogeneous cluster creates differentiated instances for an existing TiDB cluster.
 You can create a heterogeneous TiKV cluster with different configurations and labels to facilitate hotspot scheduling, or create a heterogeneous TiDB cluster for OLTP and OLAP workloads respectively.

 ### Create a heterogeneous cluster